last9/slo-computer/README.md

 # slo-computer
 SLOs, Error windows and alerts are complicated.
-Here an attempt to make it easy
+Here's an attempt to make it easy

 SLO, burn_rate, error_rate, budget_spend are convoluted terms that can throw one off.
 Even the SRE workbook by Google can leave you with a lot of open questions.